Bunkamura

 The Bunkamura (文化村) is a concert hall, theater and museum located in Shibuya, Tokyo, Japan.
 Located next to the Tokyu Department Store, it is operated by the Tokyu Bunkamura, Inc. of the Tokyu Group.

 Bunkamura opened on September 3, 1989, being the first large-scale cultural complex in Japan when it opened.

-A long-term redevelopment process for the venue and local area began on April 10, 2023, with all venues except for the Orchard Hall being closed.
+A long-term redevelopment process for the local area began on April 10, 2023, with all venues except for the Orchard Hall being closed.
+During the redevelopment, the company will continue to stage performances in venues across the city.